m-emre-yalcin/LSM-music-app/README.md

 # Lysosome Music

 Just an ordinary music app for desktops made with `electron` and `vue`.
-I haven't tested on Linux and it's not ready for prod.
+There are some issues and the app isn't complete.

 *above `node 14x` may not work*